 The longer these systems are down, the more danger your cannabis plants are in.
 A greenhouse monitoring system sends you an alert as soon as the power goes out.
 This allows you to act quickly to prevent massive plant loss.
 These systems feature a rechargeable battery backup to ensure uninterruptible power supply.
 When a power outage occurs, they continue to monitor critical conditions and send alerts.

 Threat #4: CO2 Levels

 Remote monitoring systems monitor multiple environmental conditions 24/7, providing an extra level of protection.
+Using these systems helps to improve plant growth and ensure a better end product.
 They are a very cost-effective way to get peace of mind!

 For more information, check out this article, Tips for Using a Greenhouse Monitoring System to Protect Your Cannabis Plants.
 This article discusses what conditions you should monitor in your cannabis greenhouse.
 It also offers expert advice for selecting the right system for your facility.